pivotal/docs-tap/getting-started.md

     [Service Offering for VMware Tanzu](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-service_offering-terminology_and_apis.html).

-### <a id='services-journey-use-case-1'></a> Use case 1 - Binding an app to a pre-provisioned service instance running in the same namespace
+### <a id='services-journey-use-case-1'></a> Use case 1 - Binding an application to a pre-provisioned service instance running in the same namespace

-Follow these steps to bind an app to a pre-provisioned service instance running in the same namespace.
+Follow these steps to bind an application to a pre-provisioned service instance running in the same namespace.

 1. Create a RabbitMQ service instance.